Dishonored 2 and HD remaster revealed

 Bethesda's E3 press conference brought us a great look at Doom and an even better, impressively robust look at Fallout 4, but that wasn't all: it also delivered official confirmation of Dishonored 2, the sequel to 2012's excellent stealth-action favorite.

 Set 15 years after the original, Dishonored 2 introduces a new playable lead - Emily Kaldwin - alongside Corvo Attano, and lets you utilize fantastical skills as you hunt down enemies in a new city called Karnaca.
-The sequel is due out next summer for PC, Xbox One, and PlayStation 4.
+The sequel is due out next spring for PC, Xbox One, and PlayStation 4.

 And if you missed the original, no sweat: Dishonored: Definitive Edition will hit Xbox One and PlayStation 4 this holiday season, packing in all of the downloadable content and giving the game a nice visual boost along the way.